BLE-LTER/ble-handbook/handbook.md

   authentication, but perhaps they have worked those bumps out.
 - Send a hard disk to EDI.
-- Send list of 3rd party URLs such as for Box.com for your entities to support@edi and ask them to supply a working URL that you can insert into your EML.
+- Send list of 3rd party URLs such as for Box.com for your entities to support@environmentaldatainitiative.org and ask them to supply a working URL that you can insert into your EML.

 Note that file sharing services such as Box and Google Drive will not work as